cozy/cozy-ui/docs/README.md

 ## License

-Cozy UI is developed by Cozy Cloud and distributed under the AGPL-3.0 license.
+Cozy UI is developed by Cozy Cloud and distributed under the MIT license.

 ## What is Cozy?